Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 F0–49%0

-The letter grade system is used to evaluate a student's overall performance in a course, taking into account assignments, tests, quizzes, projects, and other assessments.
+The letter grade system evaluates a student's overall performance in a course, including assignments, tests, quizzes, projects, and other assessments.

 What is a passing grade in Ontario?

-There is no letter grade or numerical score assigned, and the passing grade is typically set at 50% or higher.
-Students who pass the course receive a P grade, while those who fail receive an F grade.
+There is no letter grade or numerical score assigned, and the passing grade is set at 50% or higher.
+Students passing the course receive a P grade, while those failing receive an F grade.

 4. Grading system in Nova Scotia

-The grading system in Nova Scotia is based on a letter grading scale that ranges from A+ to F. Each letter grade is assigned a numerical value, with A+ being the highest grade and F being the lowest.
+The grading system in Nova Scotia is based on a letter grading scale that ranges from A+ to F. Each letter grade is assigned a numerical value, with A+ being the highest and F being the lowest grade.

 Percentages to letter grades Nova Scotia